 1. You Confused Decluttering and Organizing

-If your first step toward organizing your life was to head to Crate and Barrel or Home Goods for more storage bins, then let me save you some dough this time.
+If the first step you took to organize your life was to head to Crate and Barrel or Home Goods for more storage bins, then let me save you some dough this time.
 It won’t work.
-It may work for a little bit, long enough to take a couple of instagram posts and feel like you accomplished something, but it won’t work come March.
+It may work for a little bit, long enough to take a couple of Instagram posts and feel as though you accomplished something, but it won’t work come March.
 (In my experience, it never even lasted it that long).

 Simply organizing your home doesn’t work.
 At least not without first letting go…of a lot.
 Once you realize your excess stuff and your overbooked schedule is the real problem here, everything will change.